rage/java-programming/data/part-2/4-methods.md

 <!-- Kun metodia kutsutaan, kutsuvan metodin suoritus jää odottamaan kutsutun metodin suorittamista.
 Tätä voidaan visualisoida kutsupinon avulla.
 Kutsupino tarkoittaa metodien kutsumisen muodostamaa pinoa -- juuri suoritettevana oleva metodi on aina pinon päällimmäisenä, ja metodin suorituksen päättyessä palataan pinossa seuraavana olevaan metodiin.
 Tarkastellaan seuraavaa ohjelmaa: -->

-When a method is called, the execution of the calling method is left waiting for the execution of the called method.
+When a method is called, the execution of the calling method is left waiting for the execution of the called method to end.
 This can be visualized with the help of a call stack.
 The call stack refers to the stack formed by the method calls -- the method currently being executed is always on the top of the stack, and when that method has finished executing the execution moves on to the method that is next on the stack.
 Let's examine the following program:

 <!-- ```java
 public static void main(String[] args) {